7 necessary garden tools for a garden makeover

-I always remember moving into a house which hadn’t been tended to for what looked like years, you knew there was a garden there somewhere but you just couldn’t see it.
-The trees, shrubs and bushes had swamped more than half of the garden and the only thing that was going to clear it was a really good chainsaw.
-Now, this isn’t something which should be tackled by anyone as they are obviously very dangerous.
-I enlisted the help of a strong friend who had used a chainsaw before and the results were amazing.
-Afterwards, you might like to hire a tree shredder to break down the trees and shrubs to make it easier for disposal, otherwise you might have to make a few trips to the refuse centre.
+I always remember moving into a house that hadn’t been tended to for what looked like years, you knew there was a garden there somewhere, but you just couldn’t see it.
+The trees, shrubs, and bushes had swamped more than half of the garden, and the only thing that was going to clear it was a really good chainsaw.
+Now, this isn’t something that should be tackled by anyone as they are obviously very dangerous.
+I enlisted the help of a strong friend who had used a chainsaw before, and the results were amazing; we used her chainsaw under her instructions after replacing some chainsaw parts that were showing signs of age to get the best results.
+Afterwards, you might like to hire a tree shredder to break down the trees and shrubs to make them easier for disposal.
+Otherwise, you might have to make a few trips to the refuse centre.

-How about this for a beauty of a lawnmower?
+How about this for a beauty lawnmower?
 This is my father-in-law’s new Gtech Cordless Lawnmower which my Husband is now coveting.
-With a cordless lawnmower, there is no danger of running over power cables and none of that carrying them over your shoulder or spending half an hour detangling them whenever you take it out of the garage.
-If you have a large area of grass then you’ll need a reliable lawnmower to keep the grass short and tidy.
-It features a 40 minute run time which should be more than enough for a large garden and it has a 40-litre grass bin to help you tidy up as you go along.
+With a cordless lawnmower, there is no danger of running over power cables and none of that carrying them over your shoulder or spending half an hour detangling them whenever you take them out of the garage.
+If you have a large area of grass, then you’ll need a reliable lawnmower to keep the grass short and tidy.
+It features a 40-minute run time which should be more than enough for a large garden, and it has a 40-litre grass bin to help you tidy up as you go along.
 If you’d like to see some great choice on cordless lawnmowers, check out Gardeningstuffs guide here.

 For General Use

-We do not have a single tree or bush in our garden but our rake is one of the garden tools we use more than most because the leaves from everyone else’s gardens flow into ours.
-Can also be used to raking up grass clippings, twigs and garden debris, or for levelling soil.
+We do not have a single tree or bush in our garden, but our rake is one of the garden tools we use more than most because the leaves from everyone else’s gardens flow into ours.
+It can also be used to rake up grass clippings, twigs and garden debris or for levelling soil.